joeriexelmans/amh-api/README.md

   - They all **re-implement** some part of the same **boring** data aggregation/federation functionality!
   - None of them offer the UI that I want (see Epilogue ...)

-So instead of doing the same thing and creating yet another app that only has a subset of mountain huts, this project is my attempt at creating an open-source, **collaborative** effort to creating a **federated API** that anyone can use, extend, and easily run on their own machines.
+Hence, the need for an open-source, **collaborative** effort to creating a **federated API** that anyone can use, extend, and easily run on their own machines.

 ## Goal